lilasaba/jpn_g2p/README.md

 ## G2P training with Phonetisaurus

 To get the pronunciation of words that are not already in the lexicon, a g2p model has to be trained, using the lexicon as training data.
-Here I used [Phonetisaurus](https://github.com/AdolfVonKleist/Phonetisaurus), an open source WFST-based
+Here I used [Phonetisaurus](https://github.com/AdolfVonKleist/Phonetisaurus), an open source WFST-based g2p toolkit with EM-driven alignment and RNN language modeling.

 ### Run G2P training and evaluation with Phonetisaurus